 Obsessively counting pills

-Finding ways to get more of a drug by making unnecessary emergency room or licensed health care provider visits
+Finding ways to get more of a drug by making unnecessary visits to the emergency room or a healthcare provider's office

-Taking a drug or medication more often than directed
+Taking a drug or medicine more often than directed

 Taking higher doses than instructed because the previous dose did not provide the same effect

 Taking a drug with other drugs or alcohol

 Crushing and snorting a pill instead of swallowing it

 A. Both women and men abuse prescription drugs at about the same rate.
 Women are twice as likely to become addicted as men.
 People at the highest risk for addiction are those who have other addictions or who have abused prescription drugs in the past.